dotlang/language/README.md

 other languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object-Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
 Only data structs and functions.
 But most important features of OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.

-There is a runtime system which is responsible for memory allocation and management, interaction with OS and other external libraries and handling concurrency.
-Also there is a `core` library which is used to implement some basic, low-level features which can not be simply implemented using pure Electron language.
-The `std` library is a layer above runtime and `core` which contains some general-purpose and common functions.

 Three main goals are pursued in the design of this language: